Have you ever driven by one of those businesses that was “Going Out of Business!” but never actually went out of business?

 Almost every state, and in fact many major cities, have a similar agency intended to protect its citizens against false and misleading ads and unfair trade practices.
 These agencies have their own set of consumer protection laws modeled after the Federal Trade Commission Act (FTCA.)
 These laws do several things to protect consumers, but most importantly, they give their state agencies and their Attorney General authority over such matters while also giving individuals the right to sue.

-In New York City, the Consumer Affairs division operate under the auspices of the Unfair Trade Practices law which states that an Unfair Trade Practice is, “Any false, falsely disparaging, or misleading oral or written statement, visual description or other representation of any kind made...that has the capacity, tendency or effect of deceiving or misleading consumers.”
+In New York City, the Consumer Affairs division operates under the auspices of the Unfair Trade Practices law which states that an Unfair Trade Practice is, “Any false, falsely disparaging, or misleading oral or written statement, visual description or other representation of any kind made...that has the capacity, tendency or effect of deceiving or misleading consumers.”

 California’s False Advertising Law (FAL) prohibits a business from making false statements or statements “likely to mislead consumers about the nature of a product or service.”

 And when it comes to advertising litigation, actions can be taken both individually (think Mrs. Wyszynski) as well by governments and agencies.
-Aggrieved individuals can sue the offending company under a variety of legal theories: Unfair competition, false advertising, fraud, and more.
-It may even be that a class-action lawsuit can be brought (with the aid of a law firm.)
+Aggrieved individuals can sue the offending company under a variety of legal theories: unfair competition, false advertising, fraud, and more.
+It may even be that a class-action lawsuit can be brought (with the aid of a law firm).
 A consumer rights, business, or litigation attorney can assist in this regard.

 Keep in mind if federal law is being invoked, a complaint will typically first have to be filed with the appropriate agency.